grycap/ec3/doc/source/faq.rst

 service to create a user with a new set of credentials.
 This way, you can rest assured that these credentials can be cancelled at anytime.

+**Can I configure different software packages than the ones provided with EC3 in my cluster?**

+Yes, you can configure them by using the EC3 `CLI`_ interface.
+Thus, you will need to provide a valid Ansible recipe to automatically install the dependence.
+You can also contact us by using the contact section, and we would try to add the software package you need.

 EC3aaS Webpage
 --------------